getclacking/ristretto-affogato-keycaps/README.md

 The goal is to produce these through Signature Plastics as SA Profile (fully sculpted) in ABS plastic, with doubleshot key legends.

+### Disclaimer

+The layout is subject to change without notice, until it is made available for production / purchase.

 ### Preview

 [![](https://raw.githubusercontent.com/jasonm23/ristretto-affogato-keycaps/master/ristretto-affogato-keycaps-preview.png)](https://raw.githubusercontent.com/jasonm23/ristretto-affogato-keycaps/master/ristretto-affogato-keycaps-preview.png)